 However, at the time of release of VAST 4.1, Open Measurement does not cover the VPAID use case for Brand Safety/Blocking.
 Also, the interactivity focused replacement for VPAID has not been released.
 For these reasons, as well as general adoption times for new protocols, there will be a transition period where VPAID remains in use.
 During the transition period, VAST 4.1 tags will likely have both the AdVerifications node for Open Measurement, alongside a VPAID MediaFile element.

-This section provides recommendations to help during this transition period.
+This section provides recommendations for both publishers and tag creators to help during this transition period-

 For VAST tag creators (both direct as well as wrapped tags):